-If it is widely adhered to and fully implemented, the Convention can directly benefit affected communities by increasing efforts to clear areas contaminated by cluster munitions.
-This will save lives and reclaim land for agriculture and other productive activities.
-The Convention can also benefit victims of cluster munitions by increasing commitment to various types of support, including medical care and rehabilitation activities.
-Most importantly, the Convention will prevent an immense amount of human suffering by ensuring that hundreds of millions of cluster submunitions are destroyed.
+The Convention is bringing benefits to affected communities.
+The increasing efforts to clear areas contaminated by cluster munitions is saving lives and reclaiming land for agriculture and other productive activities.
+The Convention is also benefiting victims of cluster munitions by increasing commitment to various types of support, including medical care and rehabilitation activities.
+Most importantly, the Convention is preventing an immense amount of human suffering by ensuring that cluster submunitions are destroyed.
+A total of 1.4 million cluster munitions and 175 million submunitions have already been destroyed by States Parties.

-WHAT MUST A COUNTRY DO TO SIGN AND RATIFY THE TREATY?
+WHAT MUST A COUNTRY DO TO SIGN AND RATIFY THE CONVENTION?